JohannesLorenz/sca-toolsuite/README.md

 **Contents**

   1. What is the sca-toolsuite?
-  2. Why using the sca-toolsuite
+  2. Why using the sca-toolsuite?
   3. Thanks to
   4. Links
   5. Contact